 "Contemporary craft bartenders, like their ancestral drink slingers, have a special relationship with apricot brandy."

-Several years ago, when I first started exploring drink recipes from the early- and mid-20th century, one question kept recurring: exactly what was up back then with all the apricot brandy?
+When I first started exploring drink recipes from the early- and mid-20th century, one question kept recurring: exactly what was up back then with all the apricot brandy?

 It's not an unreasonable question.
 In books ranging from The Savoy Cocktail Book from 1930, to Patrick Gavin Duffy's Official Mixer's Manual from 1934, to Trader Vic's Bartender's Guide from 1947 and the Esquire Drink Book from 1956, drink recipes calling for a dose of apricot brandy seemed curiously common, and far outnumbered drinks made with other fruit brandies or liqueurs such as peach or even cherry.